-For cityfolks with a penchant for non-touristy, serene and unhurried pace of life or photography enthusiasts looking for spectacular nature, wildlife and landscape or couples planning pre-wedding bridal photography in non-mainstream destination, Broome IS IT !
+For city folks with a penchant for the non-touristy, serene and unhurried pace of life or photography enthusiasts looking for spectacular nature, wildlife and landscape or couples planning pre-wedding bridal photography in non-mainstream destinations, Broome IS IT!
 But sadly, current direct flights are only limited to three annual special chartered SilkAir flights from Changi Airport in June.
 For flights during normal period, a domestic transfer via Perth is the way to go.

 Some Cool Facts on Broome

 - The houses in Broome do not have letterboxes.
 Residents collect their mail from banks of post boxes at five locations around the town.